ruby-amqp/amqp/README.md

 ## How to use AMQP gem with Ruby on Rails, Merb, Sinatra and other web frameworks ##

 We cover this subject for multiple Ruby application servers in [Connecting to the broker guide](http://bit.ly/kFCVQU), take a look and let us know what wasn't clear.

+## Migration from amqp gem 0.6.x and 0.7.x

+Upgrading from amqp gem 0.6.x and 0.7.x to to 0.8.0.RCs is straightforward, please see [amqp gem 0.8.0 migration guide](http://bit.ly/amqp-gem-080-migration).
+The same guide explains amqp gem versions history and why you would want to upgrade.